nathan-tam/webdev-project/Documentation/General_Information.md

 # General Information - booked
+This document provides general information about the website.

+## Website general information
 The purpose of this website is to create a cataloguing web application that allows users to catalogue the books they've read.
-* We use the ISBNdb API to retrieve information about a user’s entered books, allowing users to search by title or author.
-* A user’s collection of book information will be saved to and loaded from our own database in the backend.
-* Users can also record notes about the book that is saved with their catalogue.
+The website focuses on simplicity and mobile-friendly design.
+* The website is divided into two sections:
+    * The first section is visible to guests (users who aren't logged in) and consists of:
+        * A simple landing/welcome page
+        * An AboutUs page that describes the booked team
+        * A Registration page to allow users to make a new account and choose their password
+        * A Login page that allows users to sign in and access the restricted user-specific section of the website
+    * The second section of the website is restricted to logged-in users.
+        * A bookshelf page that displays a list of the books that the user has added to their account.
+Users can only see their own bookshelf.
+Users can remove books from the list as well.
+        * A search page that allows users to search for books.
+This page also displays the list of results and allows users to add books to their bookshelf.

+## Technical information

+* The website's Tech Stack is basic:
+    * HTML, CSS, and JavaScript for the front end.
+    * PHP and MySQL for the back end.
+    * XAMPP was used to provide the webserver and database
+    * Supporting programs for design and content include: VSCode, Copilot, Figma, LucidChart, Google Gemini

+* `connector.php` has the

+* Login and Registration information
+    * The login and registration system is designed to provide a secure and user-friendly authentication process.
+The login.php and registration.php pages allow users to supply their credentials, while the corresponding loginScript.php and registrationScript.php handles the backend logic.
+This ensures that only valid users can access their accounts while providing robust error handling and security measures.
+        * Note that the user's password is hashed on the front end before being sent to the back end.
+The password is hashed a second time on the backend before being verified against the hashed password stored in the database.
+        * If an error occurs (username already taken, wrong password), the user is shown an informational error so they can try submitting their information again.

-## Team Roles
+## Team roles
           Team Leader:                    Jonathan Latkowcer
           Back End Developer:             Ryan Marshall
           Front End Designer:             Mikaela Cotter
           Front End Developer:            Nathan Tam

-## Tech Stack
-* HTML, CSS, and JavaScript for the front end.
-* PHP and SQL for the back end.
-* Figma for design prototyping and page mapping.

-## Technical Information
-The following are the main pages that make up our website and a brief description of each.
-* `index.php`, the main landing page.
-Contains the login button and tool explanation.
-* `login.php`, the login page a user sees if they are logged out.
-Users are not be able to access any other part of the website until they are logged in.
-* `register.php`, the page a user sees if they choose to register from the login page.
-* `search.php`, the page users access to search for books.
-Contains a search bar in the middle, similar to the Google homepage.
-* `bookshelf.php`, the page users access to see the books they’ve already catalogued.

-Our Database Scheme:
-* Users and their logged books are related together with a 'usersbooks' join table.
-* Everytime a user logs a book, a new entry is made into the table with their user ID and the book's ISBN.
-* This way, we can ensure every row is always unique.
+Jonathan Latkowcer and Nathan Tam
+Team Leader and Front End Developer